giotto-ai/giotto-tda/doc/library.rst

 A selection of use cases for ``giotto-tda`` is collected at `this page <https://giotto.ai/use-cases>`_.
 Please note, however, that some of these were written for past versions of ``giotto-tda``.
-In some cases, only small modifications are needed to run them on recent versions, while in other cases it is best to install the relevant past version of ``giotto-tda`` (preferably in a fresh environmnent).
+In some cases, only small modifications are needed to run them on recent versions, while in others it is best to install the relevant past version of ``giotto-tda`` (preferably in a fresh environmnent).
 In a couple of cases, the legacy ``giotto-learn`` or ``giotto-learn-nightly`` will be needed.

 **********
 What's new